sgadrat/nine-gine/doc/nine-gine.rst

 ::

-	 Hide all particles in the block beginning at "particle_blocks, y"
+	 Hide all particles in the block begining at "particle_blocks, y"

 keep_input_dirty
 ----------------